iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.11/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> Horrible idea.
+Let's give up our privacy to the government in the name of public safety.
+Do not give up your freedoms for a virus that has a 99.99% survival rate...<br> :date: __2020-10-31 02:35:05__

+> Bad<br> :date: __2020-10-30 20:53:42__

+> Ineffective.
+Good idea but it does not update.
+Says last updated 2:19pm (at 11:30am) and won't do anything when I hit the refresh icon, does not even show the date that it updated, only the time.
+Not helpful if it does not trace anything or update at all.
+Uninstalling.<br> :date: __2020-10-30 19:58:00__

+> It doesn't refresh and is stuck at 4pm 3 days ago... this won't help anyone if it doesn't work properly.<br> :date: __2020-10-30 12:57:14__

+> If the app would ever update, it might be a useful tool.
+But mine forever sa I s, "Last updated at 11:34 a.m."<br> :date: __2020-10-29 17:55:46__

+> It won't refresh.
+It's been stuck on last recheck at 10:25, for weeks.<br> :date: __2020-10-27 23:08:27__

 > Requires bluetooth to be on to work correctly.
 Not bad, but not great either.
 Also has not updated since 10:54pm which is when I downloaded the app 2days ago.
 So did it work while I was out shopping?
 Can't tell.
 Good concept but the final product seems to be glitched.<br> :date: __2020-10-24 06:19:16__

 > Does not update or refresh.
 I have to clear the storage and restart the App for it to update and refresh<br> :date: __2020-10-23 04:03:23__